CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 |-d, --tmp  | Size of job specifinc /tmp or $LOCAL_SCRATCH disk (in GiB). | 32 |
 |-g, --gpu  | Number of GPU:s to reserve (max 2) | 0 |

-The default resources cover typical use cases, but you can also request more from the command line.
+The default sinteractive resources cover typical use cases, but you can also request more from the command line.
 For example to have an interactive session with 8 GiB of memory, 48 h runnig time and 100 GiB local scratch using project _project_2011234_ could be lauched with command: